positively-charged/bcc/doc/details.md

 }
 ```

-Anonymous functions can be used as message-building functions:
+Anonymous functions can be used as message-building functions.
+The anonymous function is implicitly qualified with `msgbuild`:

 ```
 void Welcome( int borderLength ) {